cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/introduction-to-mentoring-an-undergraduate-student.md

 Additional worksheets and personalized exercises will be provided for each individual section.

-## Section 1: Defining a research project and aligning expectations (Worksheets + short recording)

-### Objectives

-At the end of this section, the mentors will be able to:

-- Approach early conversations with their mentees to go over *shared goals and expectations* for the research project.
-- Apply the *backward project design* approach to turn the long-term project goals into achievable milestones and then into specific weekly tasks to be fulfilled by the undergraduate researcher.
-- Identify collaboratively with the undergraduate student the skills or prerequisites required for each task and milestone to get the project started.

-### Description

-This unit will focus on tools that can be used in defining the research project and identifying the role and contribution of the undergraduate mentee.
-The goal of this unit is to provide the mentors with a clear methodology to work from the long-term research goal to the daily/weekly tasks to be performed by the mentee.
-In order to understand the importance of a well-defined research project, the section will open with a reflection on what each individual has identified as attributes that made their past research experience as mentees a positive or negative experience.
-Attributes that make people good mentors as well as characteristics of a well-defined research project will be presented.
-Common pitfalls such as ill-defined norms and expectations, lack of communication, and lack of variety in the proposed tasks will be covered, along with strategies to avoid these potential issues.

-### Supporting material

-Mentors will be provided with a list of guiding questions to prepare for their first conversation with the undergraduate researcher.
-Every mentor will also receive worksheets providing multiple frameworks for the *backward project design* approach.
-They will be invited to use it in one of their first meetings with their mentee in order to develop a semester plan to meet the goals and milestones of the undergraduate research project.

-- {{% resource_link "58b71658-ae75-42b9-b720-63b04313b028" "Section 1 General Worksheet (PDF)" %}}
-- Blank Worksheet to fill: {{% resource_link "1e5746fc-bb50-43e8-a5e3-a78d441c5fdc" "Backwards design approach to define the research project (PDF)" %}}
-- Blank Worksheet to fill: {{% resource_link "8e009039-c8ad-46f1-b505-a40c464ad271" "Backwards design approach to define required knowledge and skills (PDF)" %}}

-## Section 2: Planning and managing remote research tasks (30 min-1 hour)

-### Objectives

-At the end of this section, the mentors will be able to:

-- Evaluate the mentees’ existing skills and organization scheme and provide them with the relevant resources to expand their knowledge to accomplish defined research tasks.
-- Collaboratively set standards for file structures that are meant to be shared such as data, reports, codes, notebooks, etc.
-- Effectively lead regular check-in meetings with the undergraduate researcher that address the work accomplished in the past and define the short-term goals before the following check-in.
-- Provide the undergraduate researcher with a flexible and comfortable lab experience and contribute to their scientific development through a variety of activities.

-### Description

-This unit will cover the basics of managing an undergraduate research project as the term progresses.
-The goal of this unit is to provide the mentor with topics to be addressed in regular check-ins as well as how to generate involvement and a sense of belonging for the undergraduate researcher.
-Topics covered will go from discussing lab culture, standards for authorship credit, shared experience, and advice to addressing the work that has been done since the last regular check-in and planning the future short-term goals and tasks to accomplish until the following meeting.
-Providing undergraduate researchers with a fulfilling learning and flexible experience that enhances their confidence and skills will be emphasized.
-Additional discussion will touch on the topic of sharing and storing data to enable reproducibility of the work, specifically applied to remote research.

-### Supporting material

-Mentors will be provided with a list of sample topics to address in regular check-in meetings as well as a list of potential integrated development environments/text editors and tips and tricks to structure computational data.
-We will also provide a list of strategies and teaching tools to encourage undergraduate researchers to learn how to independently debug their code.

-{{% resource_link "06bad193-8257-4758-a19a-907a4eec607f" "Section 2 Worksheet (PDF)" %}}

-## Section 3: Effective and inclusive communication in a remote setup (1 hour)

-### Objectives

-At the end of this section, the mentors will be able to:

-- Define and address stereotype threat and its impact on academic and research performance.
-- Provide constructive critical feedback in an inclusive manner, with a focus on encouraging undergraduate students to achieve their full potential.
-- Handle “zoom fatigue” and the schedule flexibility of the remote setup through diversity in communication channels.
-- Communicate constructively about mistakes, failures, or lapses in research on both sides of the mentor-mentee relationship.
-- Adapt mentoring and communication strategies to the situation faced by both the mentor and mentee.

-### Description

-This unit will focus on communication practices and adapted practices to the remote setup.
-The goal of this section is to provide the mentors with tools and guidance on building healthy, constructive, and adaptable communication practices with their mentees.
-We will introduce the concept of stereotype threat and its impact on academic or research underperformance of high-achieving students.
-From there, we will provide a methodology to reduce stereotype threat and provide constructive critical feedback to the undergraduate researcher.
-Additional discussion will touch on conflict management, empathy, and adapting communication strategies for the mentor and the mentee.

-### Supporting material

-Mentors will be provided with a couple of self-assessment documents to evaluate their criticism strategy and their reaction to model criticism statements.
-They will also receive some guiding questions to discuss stereotype threats in pairs and a summary of strategies to reduce stereotype threats in the workplace.

-{{% resource_link "f8f30789-fe13-4daf-8212-e7abb7222feb" "Section 3 Worksheet (PDF)" %}}

-## Section 4: Fostering independence (30 min)

-### Objectives

-At the end of this section, the mentors will be able to:

-- Build their mentee’s self-confidence to conduct independent research
-- Assist their mentee in pursuing their future career steps, both short- and long-term.
-- Encourage the undergraduate student in developing a network of mentors they can go to for guidance and help on a variety of issues.
-- Encourage and harness their mentee creativity in actively participating in planning their future and that of the research project.

-### Description

-This unit will focus on progressively promoting independent research approaches for the undergraduate researcher as they gain experience and knowledge in the mentor’s research field.
-The goal of this section is to provide the mentors with means to encourage the undergraduate student to gradually shift towards independent critical thinking and research, to promote a well-rounded experience where the mentee develops a strong fundamental understanding of the research project in which they are involved.
-We will cover various recommendations to give to the undergraduate researcher to foster their independence and help them develop a deep understanding of their project, such as encouraging them to dive into the literature by themselves, attend poster sessions, conferences, seminars, journal clubs, etc. We will lead a discussion on how mentors learned themselves how to be independent researchers and how they have developed a network of people to support them.
-Mentors will be encouraged to conduct a similar exercise with their mentees.

-### Supporting material

-The mentors will be provided with a “mentoring map” worksheet that they will be asked to complete for themselves in order to reflect on the network of resources they have access to.
-They will then be invited to share the tool with their undergraduate researcher to help them identify resources they already have access to and that they are currently missing.

-- {{% resource_link "408b8fa9-6d2f-4997-ae6f-962ad683ae1f" "Section 4 Worksheet (PDF)" %}}
-- {{% resource_link "c9757904-4ce0-49b1-81d8-1b4e410bad88" "Mentoring Map Worksheet (PDF)" %}}

-## Section 5: Prepare the end-of-term discussion (30 min)

-### Objectives

-At the end of this section, the mentors will be able to:

-- Emphasize the accomplishments resulting from this semester and compare them to the expectations set at the beginning of the semester.
-- If the student is continuing, plan the research project for the following semester.
-- Provide and receive constructive feedback on the work conducted and the mentor-mentee relationship

-### Description

-This unit will focus on organizing and leading the end-of-term discussion.
-The goal is to teach the mentors how to lead a discussion for both the mentor and mentee to collect feedback and reflect on their experiences.
-We will provide a reminder on providing critical feedback in a constructive way and propose sample topics that can be brought up at the end of the semester.
-We will also develop communication schemes based on I-statements and open question formulation to encourage open discussion between the mentor and the mentee.

-### Supporting material

-The mentors will be provided with a list of sample topics that can be brought up at the end-of-term discussion, along with some additional material on how to conduct a constructive and open conversation.

 ## Tentative training schedule

 {{< tableopen >}}{{< tbodyopen >}}{{< tropen >}}{{< tdopen >}}